 Great Mills High School Principal Dr. Jake Heibel

 Phone: (301) 863-4001

-2) Support the students on the following Facebook thread by leaving a loving, supportive comment (no need to engage beyond that):
+2) Support the students on the following Facebook thread by leaving a loving, supportive comment:

 3) If you are capable of doing so, donate at the GoFundMe page set up by the Great Mills students to fund their trip to meet with Parkland survivors like David Hogg and Emma Gonzalez: